scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 | | Water  |
 | | Air |

-The idea is that by love brings various portion of elements together and strife separates them.
+The idea is that love brings various portion of elements together and strife separates them.
 Compare this to lego blocks.
 There is one process that brings some lego blocks together and another process that brings the lego blocks apart.
 This point, by itself, may seem compatible with generation and destruction.
-Perhaps Empedocles just wants to say that things are generated from various elements via and destroyed via strife.
+Perhaps Empedocles just wants to say that things are generated from various elements via love and destroyed via strife.
 But, Empedocles denies generation and destruction.
 Instead, he is trying to explain why it might *appear* to us that there is generation and destruction:

 > Whenever they [sc. the elements] arrive in the aither mixed so as to form a man or one of the wild beasts or bushes or birds, that is when <people> speak of coming into being; and whenever they are separated, that <is what they call> the ill-starred fate of death.
 They do not call it as is right, but I myself too assent to their convention (B9).